SWI-Prolog/plweb-blog/tabling-for-blackboard.md

 ## Summarizing

 SWI-Prolog offers a large set of primitives to deal with a changing world.
-Tabling allows for truely declarative reasoning with minimal recomputation after updates to the world as well as sharing derivations between threads.
+Tabling allows for truly declarative reasoning with minimal recomputation after updates to the world as well as sharing derivations between threads.
 Delimited continuations and engines allow for event driven reasoning over multiple concurrent tasks in a single thread based on _cooperative multitasking_.
-Transactions and snapshots allow for truely concurrent reasoning.
+Transactions and snapshots allow for truly concurrent reasoning.
 Concurrent reasoning profits from multi-core hardware and is insensitive to tasks that hold the CPU, providing more reactive systems.
 SWI-Prolog allows combining the two approaches in one process.